Village Based Solid Waste Management Support

 - Update and maintain environmental assessments of solid waste sites including contamination threats to water resources and air quality.

 Recycling in rural Alaska has gained more momentum over the years.
 This is due in large part to communities wanting to keep these materials out of their landfills.
 There are numerous opportunities to help your community start-up and sustain a recycling program.
 Give us a call or check out the following programs to begin planning a recycling program for your community: ALPAR’s recycling program, Green Star of Interior Alaska’s program, and other ADEC resources.

 - Are you curious about which communities have a permitted Class III landfill?
-Check out ADEC’s complete listing of active Class III landfills in rural Alaska
+Check out ADEC’s Solid Waste Information Management System (SWIMS), and search for active Class III landfills in rural Alaska

 - Household Hazardous Waste Collection